proyection/ProjectionDBExpress/README.md

 - knex migrate:rollback: rollsback last migration
 - seed:make 01_users creates a seed file for querying the database
 - knex seed:run: runs the seed and executes the query
+- This command was used to restart all data of our tables TRUNCATE users RESTART IDENTITY CASCADE;